 Long before Reflektor’s release, Arcade Fire sold the church studio where they recorded their two previous albums.
-Though the decision was due merely to roof damage, it now seems like a prophetic omen for the band’s musical direction on this album.
+Though the decision was due merely to roof damage and their lack of knowledge about roof repair companies, it now seems like a prophetic omen for the band’s musical direction on this album.
 There isn’t a single organ here, barely an orchestra at all for that matter and lead vocalist Win Butler’s passionate sermonizing seems oddly sedated.

 Luckily, in place of hurdy-gurdys and harpsichords we have James Murphy, famed spearhead of LCD Soundsystem and the album’s lead producer.
 Murphy is known for creating some of the most ambitious and passionate dance music of the 2000s, and his love for dynamic disco rhythms reverberates throughout the entirety of Reflektor.

 And nowhere is this more obvious than on the album’s ambitious opening track “Reflektor.”
 It is a dizzying and dynamic dance track full of syncopated drums and reverb that contrasts the autumnal, hyper nostalgic warmth of The Suburbs.